EV LEGISLATION GUIDE

 IET Code of Practice for EV Charging Equipment Installation

 The IET Code of Practice for Electric Vehicle Charging Equipment Installation (5th Edition, 2023) is the definitive installation guidance document for UK EV charger installers.
-Published by the Institution of Engineering and Technology, it is co-sponsored by BEAMA, the Electrical Contractors' Association, and the Electricity Network Association.
+It is published by the Institution of Engineering and Technology with industry input from bodies including BEAMA, the Electrical Contractors' Association and the Energy Networks Association.

 • Status — not statutory law, but recognised by OZEV, NICEIC, NAPIT, and the EV installer certification bodies as the authoritative guidance.
 Following the Code of Practice is the standard method of demonstrating competence and compliance with BS 7671 Section 722.